 .
 Your techs have more incentive to work quickly on a fixed-rate job.
 This could mean you’re able to book more jobs per week.
 It could also mean you earn more than you would have per hour.
 Say you charge $235 as a flat fee for a specific water heater repair.
 The hourly rate would have been $100/hour and the parts are $45.
 If your techs can get the job done in an hour, you’ll net $90 more than you would have using T&M pricing.

 Potential Cons to Flat Rates:

-Requires frequent updates.
+.
 As inflation changes, the price of your parts go up, and you give your employees raises, you’ll need to update your rate book.
-Calculating new prices and printing new copies of your rate books could be costly and should happen at least once a year (if not twice).
+Calculating new prices and printing new copies of your rate books could be costly and should happen

 When to Stick with T&M Pricing: Pros and Cons